What are Special Educational Needs and how do we identify them?

 The four stages of the cycle are: • Assess • Plan • Do • Review.

-The SENCO and team also use provision maps to outline specific interventions and outcomes which again is regularly reviewed, evaluated and shared.
+The class teachers use provision maps and personalised plans to outline specific interventions and outcomes which is regularly reviewed, evaluated and shared.

 All our staff are trained each year on the needs of new students joining the school – this can include training from specialist agencies or consultants, as well as from our SENCO or other staff with relevant expertise.